Kirby0Louise/Void2D/README.md

 #### X is/isn't possible on Y hardware, but Void2D's RealRetro is/isn't detecting it

 Please submit a bug report and I'll look into it.
 Please note that Void2D's RealRetro technology is experimental and is not intended to be an absolute perfect match to the constraints of the target hardware.
 While I will try to get as close as reasonably possible, the system will never be perfect.

+#### Are you actually going to ever release this?

+Yes, and Void2D (as well as Void3D) are both WIP projects that I do at my own pace in my free time.
+Engines take a long time to develop even with professional, paid teams of engineers, let alone a single college student developing as a hobby in their free time.
+It will likely be years before the first release comes out.

 #### Is Louise cute?